Our West Lancashire: West Lancashire Borough Council

 Our West Lancashire's first councillor was Councillor Adrian Owens, who broke away from the Conservative Party in 2015.
 He won re-election in 2016 and 2021.
 The group gained a second councillor, Ian Davis, in a by-election on the Derby ward in 2017.
 The group gained a further four councillors – Gordon Johnson, Jane Thompson, Kate Mitchell and Ian Rigby – in the 2019 West Lancashire Borough Council election.

 In the 2022 West Lancashire Borough Council election, Ian Davis retained his Derby ward seat but the group failed to win any of the other seats that it contested.

-In the 2023 West Lancashire Borough Council election, which took place under new boundaries, the party won a seat in Burscough Town ward, with Paul Hesketh being elected.
-In a deferred election (caused by the death of a candidate before election day), the party won all three seats in Rural South ward, with Ian Rigby, Linda Webster and Thomas Marsh-Pritchard taking OWL to four seats.
-In 2024, Janet Ingman won a seat in Ormskirk East.
+Following the electoral reorganisation of West Lancashire in 2023, reducing the number of councillors from 54 to 45, the party won only one seat in Burscough Town ward.
+In a deferred election, caused by the death of former OWL councillor Ian Davis before election day, the party won all three seats in Rural South ward, with Ian Rigby, Linda Webster and Thomas Marsh-Pritchard elected.
+In the 2024 election, Janet Ingman won a seat in Ormskirk East, and OWL leader Adrian Owens was re-elected to the council in Rural South, replacing Thomas Marsh-Pritchard.

+In May 2025, Labour councillor Neil Furey defected to OWL, and Gordon Johnson was re-elected to the council in a by-election in Aughton and Holborn in October 2025, replacing independent councillor Kerry Lloyd, bringing the party's total to seven.

+In 2026, OWL increased to 11 seats despite a challenge from Reform in many seats, BBC News calling this the "first real test" for OWL.
+They gained five seats from Labour, who lost all eight they were defending.

 Lancashire County Council

-Our West Lancashire has previously contested elections on Lancashire County Council, on seats in the West Lancashire Borough Council area.
+Our West Lancashire has contested elections on Lancashire County Council, on seats in the West Lancashire Borough Council area.
 The group came third in the Ormskirk and West Lancashire East wards in the 2017 elections.
-In the 2021 elections, they were second in both wards In 2025, they went one better still, winning both these county seats.
+In the 2021 elections, they were second in both wards In 2025, Our West Lancashire won both wards on Lancashire County Council, marking the first time the party was represented at the county level.